Norbibaschet20/Tutoriale-HTML/README.md

 The HTML5 <audio> element specifies a standard way to embed audio in a web page.
 The controls attribute adds audio controls, like play, pause, and volume.

+-----HTML Plug-ins

+Plug-ins can be added to web pages with the <object> tag or the <embed> tag.
+Plug-ins can be used for many purposes: display maps, scan for viruses, verify your bank id, etc.
+The <object> element is supported by all browsers.

+The <object> element defines an embedded object within an HTML document.

+It is used to embed plug-ins (like Java applets, PDF readers, Flash Players) in web pages.